 In addition, the following competencies will be sought by UNOSD when selecting internship candidates:

-The UNOSD internship program have a duration of three months, and can be renewed for up to six months in exceptional cases.
+The UNOSD internship program has a duration of three months and can be renewed for up to six months in exceptional cases.
 Internships are normally on a full-time basis (35 hours per week), from Monday to Friday, 9:00 to 17:00.
 Work is performed under the supervision of an assigned staff member, in the premises of UNOSD.

 Interns are not remunerated by the United Nations.
 Costs and arrangements for travel, visas, accommodation, and living expenses are the responsibilities of the interns or their sponsoring institution.
 The United Nations accepts no responsibility for the medical insurance of an intern or the costs arising from accidents and illness incurred during an internship (before starting their assignment, interns will need to prove that they have valid medical insurance coverage and submit a medical certificate of good health).

 Interns support UNOSD staff and consultants for one or several of the following tasks, according to their academic qualifications, experience and interests: